sanchezzzhak/node-device-detector/README.md

 const detector = new DeviceDetector({
   osVersionTruncate: 0, // Truncate Os version from 5.0 to 5 (default '' or null)
   clientVersionTruncate: 2,  // Truncate Client version Chrome from 43.0.2357 .78 to 43.0.2357 (default '' or null)
-  discardDeviceIndexes: false, // quick device definitions using indexing (disabled by default, set value false to enable),
+  deviceIndexes: false,      // Using indexes for faster device model search
   filePathDeviceIndexes: null  // custom index file path });
 // format file filePathDeviceIndexes